notverymoe/rpg_girl_terrain/README.md

 An open-source 32mm scale 3D printable interlocking modular terrain system written in OpenScad.

-**Warning.** This is still in development & the main branch may in an untested state.
+**Warning.** This is still in development & the main branch may be in an untested state.

 ## About